 Raccoons live in tree cavities within a short distance of water.
 Raccoons can also live in rock crevices, hollows in fallen logs, and brush piles.
 Raccoons in urban areas live in abandoned cars, dumpsters, attics, and sheds.

-This article will look at where raccoons live during the day and the differences between where raccoons live in rural areas versus suburban and urban areas.
+This article will examine where raccoons live during the day and the differences between where raccoons live in rural areas versus suburban and urban areas.

 Where Do Raccoons Live In North America?

-Raccoons are not present in the high Rocky Mountains or southwestern states such as Arizona.
+Raccoons are not in the high Rocky Mountains or southwestern states like Arizona.
 This is likely because they cannot survive in harsh conditions where food is scarce.

 What Is A Raccoon’s Natural Habitat?

-However, raccoons that originally lived in the tropics have made their way north up the continent and can be found as high up as Alaska.
+However, raccoons that initially lived in the tropics have made their way north up the continent and can be found as high up as Alaska.

 Where Do Raccoons Live At Night?